GolotaRoman91/TextSummaryAI/README.md

 3. Create a .env file and add your OpenAI API key named OPENAI_API_KEY OPENAI_API_KEY=your_api_key_here

-4.Run the development server:
-npm run dev
+4. Run the development server: npm run dev

-5.Start using the app:
+5. Start using the app:
 The application is now ready to use!
 Visit http://localhost:3000 in your browser.

 Please make sure to use the master branch only!